micklemacklemore/WebGPU-Deferred-Renderer/README.md

 For this renderer, we add the additional optimisation of seperating rendering into a geometry pass and a lighting pass.
 This is known as [Deferred Shading](https://learnopengl.com/Advanced-Lighting/Deferred-Shading).

-An visual example of deferred shading provided in the image below.
+A visual example of deferred shading provided in the image below.
 A geometry pass may output relevant information such as world-space position, normals, color/albedo and specular (for PBR-based rendering).
 Then the lighting pass can perform calculations based on the "G-buffer" provided.

 <div align="center">
   <br>